FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_IMPLEMENTATION_GUIDE.md

         # Priority 2: Get more sensory details
         if len(context.sensory_triggers) < 2:
-            return "When you imagine that perfect moment—what are you sensing?
+            return "When you imagine that perfect moment-what are you sensing?
 A smell, a taste, a sound?
 What's the detail that makes it visceral?"

         # Priority 3: Rhythm preference
         if not context.rhythm_preference:
-            return "Do you want early magic—sunrise moments and fresh mornings?
-Or late luxury—long dinners and midnight swims?"
+            return "Do you want early magic-sunrise moments and fresh mornings?
+Or late luxury-long dinners and midnight swims?"

         # Priority 4: Story arc
         if not context.story_arc:
             return "Is there something this experience is marking?
 A celebration, a reconnection, a reset?
-Or is it simpler—just pure, unapologetic luxury?"
+Or is it simpler-just pure, unapologetic luxury?"

         # Default: Explore past experience
         return "What's the best trip you've ever taken?
-Not where—but why.
+Not where-but why.
 What made it unforgettable?"

     def _generate_synthesis(self, context: ConversationContext) -> str:
         """Experience DNA statement"""